Above: Panoche Valley. Photo by Al Johnson

 So when it comes to good land use policy, the votes of a relatively small number of people can affect a huge, outsized amount of land.
 That means our advocacy can be multiplied to increase protection over a big part of the Diablo Range!

-We are thankful to Protect San Benito for all their good work and are proud to support them, San Benito County residents, and the “Let Voters Decide” Yes on Q Campaign.
+We are thankful to Protect San Benito for all their good work and are proud to support them, San Benito County residents, and the “Let Voters Decide” Campaign.

 Measure Q did not pass in 2022, but this issue is far from over.